|about us | conferences | links | contact | home|

 Because of the very impacts of fossil fuel we live in a rapidly urbanizing world, and cities and city regions are central and fertile settings for effective energy policy, programs and projects.
 Cities are not only powerful markets for the introduction of renewable energy technologies but also the national and regional seats of political power, and the core settings of cultural discourse and technological innovation.
 They form the very frameworks for development: local government, planning structures and the powerful civic organizations that are so important in many cultural contexts.

-extraordinary opportunities in the
+extraordinary opportunities in the gradual but inexorable

 reticulation to a world of sustainable, affordable,

-ultimately ubiquitous energy management.
-The hope is one
+diverse and ultimately ubiquitous energy management.
+The

-sophistication.
-Fundamental changes in urban power regimes
+changes in urban power regimes that are in keeping with

-keeping with sustainable development practices promise to
+sustainable development practices promise to revitalize

 regional and rural development, and boost urban business

-technological innovation.
-And by pursuing energy reform
+and technological innovation.
+And by pursuing energy

-keeping with globally sustainable greenhouse gas emission
+reform strategies in keeping with globally sustainable

-and justice in international development.
+justice in international development.

 Byrne J., Y. D. Wang, H. Lee and J. D. Kim.
 (1998).
 An equity- and sustainability-based policy response to global climate change.
 Energy Policy 26 (4), 335-343.